PatchesMcMatt/CW-Call-Sign-Trainer/README.md

 - Basic framework of the app.
 - Accepts input from hamradio.solutions USB paddle interface as dits and dahs.
 - Validates decoded input against test call.

+### Known Issues

+- Iambic Mode B does not function correctly.